jumploops/magic/README.md

 _This library doesn't write code for your functions, it allows you to use LLMs as a runtime._

-## Features

-- Seamlessly transform your TypeScript functions with a simple `//@magic` comment
-- Integrate the latest AI language models such as GPT-4 from OpenAI
-- Effortless setup with your existing TypeScript project
-- Automagically validate LLM responses against your Typescript interfaces

 ## Usage

 Transform your TypeScript functions by adding the `//@magic` comment.